HardikSheth1717/devops-projects/Projects/Project_1_Deployment_On_Single_Server_With_PM2/README.md

 **Step 2 - Copy public key to `web-server` server**

-Now, we have to copy the public key to our `web-server` server, on which we are going to host our application.
+Now, we have to copy the public key to our `web-server` server, on which we are going to host our applications.

 First, copy public key contents from `id_rsa.pub` file.